59n/modern-folio/README.md

 - "View Live" links for projects with homepages
 - Pagination for multiple pages

+**🎨 Theme Demo Page**
+- Preview 17 different portfolio themes
+- See color schemes, typography, and styling
+- Switch between themes instantly
+- Each theme has unique personality and branding

 **🎮 Interactive Features**
 - Try the easter eggs mentioned below
 - Test the search and filter functionality
 - Navigate through paginated content
+- Explore different themes on the demo page

 ## ✨ Features

+- 🎨 **17+ Portfolio Themes** - Choose from multiple pre-configured themes or create your own
+- 🎨 **Theme Demo Page** - Preview all available themes at `/demo`
 - 🎨 **Minimal Dark Theme** - Clean, modern design with fully customizable colors
 - 📝 **Markdown Blog** - Write blog posts in markdown with frontmatter support
 - 📎 **File Attachments** - Attach files (PDFs, ZIPs, documents) to blog posts for guides and resources